PEARLAUV/hydrodynamics/README.md

 # hydrodynamics
 PEARL hydrodynamics module
-Omegacheck
+Omegacheck/n
-  Find the natural frequency in any DOF
+ /t Find the natural frequency in any DOF Addedmassplot /n
-Addedmassplot
-  Plot added mass of any DOF
+ /t Plot added mass of any DOF
 PEARLRAOalldof
   Find/plot frequency vs RAO for any DOF Hydro_coefficient